David Mulwa

-David Kakuta Mulwa (born 9 April 1945) is a Kenyan writer, academic, theatre director and actor.
-He is currently a theatre arts lecturer in Kenyatta University's School of Visual and Performing Arts.
+David Kakuta Mulwa (9 April 1945 – 5 December 2025) was a Kenyan writer, academic, theatre director and actor.
+He was a theatre arts lecturer in Kenyatta University's School of Visual and Performing Arts.

-Biography
+Background

 Born in Mukaa, Machakos County, Kenya, Mulwa attended Nairobi University.
 Encouraged by his professors, he attended UCLA with a Rockefeller Foundation scholarship and earned a masters degree in theatre.
 In 1974, Mulwa joined Kenyatta University, Nairobi.

+Mulwa died in Nairobi on 5 December 2025, at the age of 80.

 Career

 Mulwa started his teaching career in Mukaa High School and Kangundo High School, Machakos between 1968 and 1970.
 He went to Ohio University where he was a teaching assistant in English before proceeding to Athens between 1979 and 1980.
-He then moved to Kenyatta University, where he has been for over 34 years.
+He then moved to Kenyatta University, where he was for over 34 years.

-Mulwa teaches theatre (History of theatre), drama, playwriting, directing and acting.
+He taught theatre (History of theatre), drama, playwriting, directing and acting.